 The Graduate Management Admission Test (GMAT) is a computer adaptive test intended to evaluate certain quantitative, analytical, verbal, writing and reading skills for use in admission to a graduate management program, such as an MBA.
 GMAT requires knowledge of certain specific grammar and knowledge of algebra, geometry, and arithmetic.

 The GMAT Has Four Sections:

-The average score on the GMAT (the numerical mean of everyone who takes the test) is 556.
-Only approximately 25% of GMAT takers score over 650, and only 12% cross that magical 700 thresholds.
-If you regularly flub standardized tests, then acing the GMAT will be that much more difficult.
+The average score on the GMAT (the numerical mean of everyone who takes the test) is 565.
+Only approximately 28% of GMAT takers score over 650, and only 12% cross that magical 700 threshold.
+If you regularly flub standardized tests, then acing the GMAT will be a bit more difficult.

 Related Blog: What is a Good GMAT Score?